Moldy Genes - Haplotypes & Others

 Genetic HLA DR haplotypes & Other Genes That Predispose To CIRS

-There are also genetic single nucleotide polymorphisms that additionally make it hard to remove mycotoxins from the body.
+We do know there are genetic single nucleotide polymorphisms that make it hard to remove mycotoxins from the body.
 These usually involve the biotransformation/detox system.
 There are so many that we won't go into that here, but you can read more about it in my extensive write-up on the biotransformation/detox system.
 The biotransformation issues can be targeted and worked with through nutrition, lifestyle, supplements, etc. All of these factors control or genes through what we call epigenetics.
 We can alter our environment, our activities, or diet and other factors in our life which can either decrease or increase activity of a gene.
 So, we have a lot of control over the function of our genes.
 On the negative side of what alters gene function we have a variety of toxins that can alter them and usually in a negative way.
 So, removing toxins and supporting our genes by good living can make a huge difference in our health.